 Your data's schema, and thus your event, is very likely to change.
 That's why Alooma's schema change handling gives you the option for how to handle such changes.

 You can decide how Alooma will behave when a new field arrives or an existing field is changed in your data.
-Alooma will either automatically map the field (based on schema or data heuristics, depending on the input source) and add it to your target data warehouse, or it will leave the field unmapped, which will send the event to the Restream Queue for you to decide how to handle at your convenience.
+Alooma will either automatically map the field (based on schema or data heuristics, depending on the input source) and add it to your data destination, or it will leave the field unmapped, which will send the event to the Restream Queue for you to decide how to handle at your convenience.